munrocape/nc-frosh-2014/README.md

 In particular, the landing page was based off of the [Counter coming soon page](http://www.blacktie.co/2014/03/counter-coming-soon-page/).
 I added some buttons to proceed to the main frosh page or to sign up.

 The main frosh page was a modified version of the [Shield theme](http://www.blacktie.co/2014/02/shield-one-page-theme/).
 I changed up the ordering of sections, the images, and content.
-This was my first exposure and experience with bootstrap and I used this theme as the scaffolding for which to build and modify.
+This was my first exposure and experience with bootstrap and I used this theme as the scaffolding for which to build upon and modify.